 -

-As described at Installation on Microsoft Windows OS, Java 8 is a requirement.
+As described at Installation on Microsoft Windows OS, a Java JDK is required.

 The following commands were used to start the Cloud Connector.

-Note, it may take a while to start the Cloud Connector (3 minutes) and a line such as Cloud Connector 2.13.0 started will appear as shown above when it is started.
+It may take a while to start the Cloud Connector and a line such as Cloud Connector 2.17.0 started will appear as shown above when it is started.

 -